 Apparently Satan knew God was angry with Israel and requested permission to tempt David to number Israel.
 God granted him permission.
 Satan usually tempts us where we are weak.
 It appears that David was fearful that Israel was not strong enough.
 Why should Satan tempt us where we may not fail?
 Satan picked the temptation and David gave in.
 He counted Israel and Judah and God responded with discipline.
 Did Israel and Judah become proud because of their great population?
 The census resulted from fear which is a lack of trust in God.

 We must also remember that Satan is not completely free to do as he pleases.
 He must operate within bounds given by God.
 Scripture does not explain why God gives Satan any freedom.
-But we know that God uses him 1) to discipline some of us when it is needed (1 Timothy 1:20), 2) to prevent us from sinning when that is the only way (2 Cor.
-12:7), 3) to cause us to grow (example of Job), and 4) to motivate us to not sin again (Heb.
+But we know that God uses him 1) to discipline some of us when it is needed (1 Timothy 1:20), 2) to prevent us from sinning when that is the only way (2 Corinthians 12:7), 3) to cause us to grow (example of Job), and 4) to motivate us to not sin again (Heb.
 12:10).